Tuesday, September 18, 2012

 Road Trip

 I figure I must have been doing OK as a new manager.
-I won a Regional Manager of the Year award, for bringing the store up to making sales projections, plus training other new managers and helping out around the district and working on setting up new stores.
-Next thing you know, they sent me to Nebraska.
+I won a Regional Manager of the Year award, for bringing the store up to making sales projections, plus training other new managers, helping out around the district, and working on setting up new stores.
+Next thing you know, the summer of 1986, they sent me to Nebraska.
 I was like, “Why?
 I didn’t do anything wrong?

 No, the deal was that the company was opening a mall store in North Platte, Nebraska, and they needed someone to go out, help set up the store and train the staff.
 I was actually honored that they chose me.
-Sure, I’d run between Toledo and Cleveland a number of times, but this was my first Real Business Trip.
+Sure, I’d run between Toledo and Cleveland lots of times, but this was my first Real Business Trip.
 I had to fly in, rent a car, and stay for a week in a hotel.
-I was only 26 at the time and it all seemed like such a big deal to me.
+I was only 26 then and it all seemed like such a big deal.

 Of course, I’d done all that stuff before but it had always been as part of a group; like a “hit squad” of other managers.
 This time, it was going to be all on me to work with a bunch of newbies and get the place going.

 North Platte turned out to be a nice little town.
 It was funny because everyone there seemed like they were right out of Central Casting.
 The guys tended to be 6-foot tall and blond, and the girls were all blue-eyed and pretty.
-I felt like an invading goomba from some far-off land.
+I felt like an invading goomba from afar.

 The store was located in a, well, I don’t even know if you can call it a “mall.”
-There were 2 department stores on either end, with spaces for stores along a single corridor in between.
+There were two department stores on either end, with spaces for stores along a single corridor in-between.
 Most of the retail space was vacant.
 There was only one little indie record store/head shop in town, so they were just aching for a decent place to get some music.
 The funny thing is, though, that this dinky little not-even-a-mall was a “destination” trip within the state.
-They told me that people drove for 2 hours or more to shop there.
+They told me that people drove for two hours or more to shop there.
 I couldn't, for the life of me, figure out why.

-I dug in with the staff and I showed them how to unpack and check in and properly sticker the product orders.
-I taught them how to set up product end-caps and accessory pyramids and such.
+I dug in with the staff and I showed them how to unpack, check in, and properly sticker the product.
+I taught them how to set up product end-caps, accessory pyramids, and such.
 And while they were at it, I took the manager into the back room and helped her set up her office systems.
 OK, “office systems” sounds kind of formal… it was really just a series of clipboards with different product inventory lists on them.
 I went over how to do all the various product inventory cycles and place her weekly orders.

 My two best stories from the trip were just from talking with the kids that worked in the store.
-Late one afternoon early in my stay, I asked one of them, “So what you guys do for fun around here?
+Late one afternoon, early in my stay, I asked one of them, “So what do you guys do for fun around here?

 He said, “Well, last weekend, we had about 20 cars out in the A&P parking lot… and some of them even had beer!